 Projects :: FT-991(A) PTT and microphone adapter

-I take part in a local Amplitude Modulation net on a Monday night on 1.985 MHz.
-This has always been something of a challenge: sorting an aerial that works at such a low frequency when you are space limited; QRM from junk electronics; and trying to transmit a good AM signal.
 Many modern SSB radios seem to have poor AM performance - something that draws criticism from self-build old-timers who like to modulate more than 80%!
 The FT-991(A) supplied dynamic microphone seems to have plenty of punch on SSB, but was lacking on AM, even with the gain set to 100.
-The DTMF microphone made some improvement and drew fewer complaints; however, it did not solve all of the issues.
-Holding a fist mic can soon lead to a painful thumb!
+The DTMF microphone made some improvement and drew fewer complaints; however, it did not solve all of the issues; and holding a fist mic can soon lead to a painful thumb!
 The quest was on to find an alternative solution without spending loads of money on branded desk microphones with their super response up to 15 kHz.
-You need that much audio response when the internal filters roll-off at 3 KHz!!
+You need that much audio response when the internal filters roll-off at 3 kHz!!

 The FT-991(A) does not offer a simple solution to connect an external non-standard microphone.
 Adapter cables converting the RJ-45 to a multi-pin microphone connector are available - at a cost; and you still need to create a multi-pin to something adapter.
 There had to be an easier way.
 And there is: (at the time of writing) the supplied dynamic microphone lead has an RJ-45 to RJ-45 lead that unplugs [from the microphone].
 That suggested the use of an RJ-45 break-out box to allow the construction of a simple interface without resorting to RJ-45 connectors and crimp-tools.